 Play is an open source project and everyone is encouraged to get involved!
 There are lots of ways you can contribute.

-The play-framework mailing list is where the Play community meets.
-Asking and answering questions on the mailing list is a great way to share knowledge about Play.
+The Discuss Play Forum is where the Play community meets.
+Asking and answering questions on the discuss forum is a great way to share knowledge about Play.

 Join the Gitter chat